Kherva: Temples

 Sadhimataji Temple is a well known local holy site 2 km from Kherva, on Sundays and Tuesdays people go barefoot to worship Sadhimataji, the goddess of Raval Yogi of Kherva.
 On Dharo Atham, there is a Fair of Sadhimata by Raval Yogi of Kherva.
 Local legend says that the fair began after the Flagging of Raval Yogi Community.

 The Ramji Mandir is one of the largest temples in Kherva, located in the middle of the village.
 The gods Laxman, Ram, and Sita are venerated here.
 In this temple there is also a silver-coated idol of the god Krishna.

 The one more very old and ancient Hindu temple of Hanumanji and Ganeshji with very large sized ancient Murtis (idols) of Lord Hanumanji and Lord Ganesha, found by digging over there.
 This temple is located at the other end of the Kherva village where Vanta Vaas or Sathwara Vaas is located.
 This temple is a must visit place in Kherva as it is a well known wish fulfilling ancient holy place.

-Other temples of Kherva are the Siddhnath Mahadev, Joganimataji, Ambaji Mata, Bahuchar Mata and Jahur Mata temple among which Siddhnath Mahadev is a very ancient temple, and the nearby temple, Ambaji Mandir, is approximately 1,300 years old.
+Other temples of Kherva are the Siddhnath Mahadev, Joganimataji, Ambaji Mata, Bahuchar Mata, Verai Mata and Jahur Mata temple among which Siddhnath Mahadev is a very ancient temple, and the nearby temple, Ambaji Mandir, is approximately 1,300 years old.

 There are two proverbs about Kherva: "Kherva Ni Kher Ane Bahar Ni Laher", which means "Outsider-vendors earn more in Kherva than local ones".
 The other proverb "Badhe Gaya Hasho Pan Kherva Nahi", means "You may have gone everywhere but Not yet Kherva, as Kherva is a mighty Gujarati one".